 Select the Application Access tab and ensure the following are checked:

 If you wish to view PagerDuty ID fields within ServiceNow, you will need to manually add them to the Groups, Configuration Items, Users, and Incidents views.
 This will make it easier to see which ServiceNow objects are mapped to PagerDuty.
-For example, you can navigate to an object's view by selecting All enter a search term (e.g., "users") select your desired table.
-Instructions are detailed in Show or hide fields on a form in ServiceNow’s documentation.
+For example, you can navigate to an object's view by selecting All, entering a search term (e.g., "users"), and selecting your desired table.
+Instructions are detailed in ServiceNow’s documentation Show or hide fields on a form.

 Search for the Users view